 Focus:Photojournalist, Journalist, Travel, Documentary, Photography, Portraiture, Lifestyle, Events, Art, Culture, International News, Arts & Culture, Journalist Investigative, Civil Rights and Social Inequality, Life, Assignments, Commercial, Human Rights, International, Artist, Digital Editor, Storyteller, Feature Journalist, Opinion Journalism, Arts Journalism, Digital Journalism, War, Feature Stories, International Stories, Still Photographer, US Politics, Digital Media, Artistic, Breaking News

-Safia Abo Zour, Gaza War 2011 "nothing replaces the loss of a son,not even another son."
-Safia Abo Zour,25, holds her five months old baby ( Mohammed) with one hand and holds with the other the blouse her Older son (Mohammed,4) wore the last time he went to kindergarten.
-Mohammed had just turned four years old when he got killed during the seconed war in Gaza 2011 after an airstrike targeted his family's house at Al Zaitoun neigbourhood, Safia named her new baby "Mohammed" after his brother.
+Safia Abo Zour, Gaza War 2011 "Nothing replaces the loss of a son.
+Not even another son."
+Safia Abo Zour,25, holds her five-month-old baby ( Mohammed) with one hand and holds with the other the blouse her Older son (Mohammed,4) wore the last time he went to kindergarten.
+Mohammed had just turned four years old when he got killed during the second war in Gaza in 2011 after an airstrike targeted his family's house in Al Zaitoun neighborhood; Safia named her new baby "Mohammed" after his brother.

 Ziad Deeb, Gaza War 2008-2009: “I couldn’t hear, see or speak.
 I just blinked and 12 members of my family were shattered into pieces as if they never existed.”
 Artist Ziad Deeb, 29, lost all 12 members of his family during an Israeli air raid.
 The sole survivor, Ziad suffered lost both legs to severe injuries in the bombing.

-Islam Qreqe,14 months old, sitting on a burnet motorcycle, where three of her family members were targeted, bombed, and killed by a rocket fired from an Israeli aircraft drone during the war on Gaza from Dec2008-Jan2009.
+Islam Qreqe,14 months old, sitting on a burnet motorcycle, where three of her family members were targeted, bombed, and killed by a rocket fired from an Israeli aircraft drone during the war on Gaza in January 2009.

 Four months later, Islam was born and named after her two-year-old brother.

-Moemen Faiz, a Palestinian photographer and visual artist sitting next to a wheelchair with his two cameras by him, Moemen lost both of his legs on Eid Al Adha evening, during an airstrike on his neighborhood in 2007.
-Moemen went to Saudi Arabia shortly afterward to seek treatment in the hope to get artificial limbs.
+Moemen Faiz, a Palestinian photographer and visual artist sitting next to a wheelchair with his two cameras by him, Moemen lost both of his legs on Eid Al Adha evening during an airstrike in his neighborhood in 2007.
+Moemen went to Saudi Arabia shortly afterward to seek treatment in the hope of getting artificial limbs.
 Still, the critical amputation condition didn't qualify him at the time.
 He continues to work as a photojournalist in his wheelchair.

 Mariyam Albur, Gaza War 2008: “My husband wasn’t just a policeman.
 He is the love of my life.
 They might have killed him, but he is still my hero.”
 Lieutenant Mariyam Albur, 34, joined the Palestinian policewomen force after her husband was killed on duty during the Gaza War from 2008 to 2009 while he was on duty.
 She continues to work as a policewoman in Gaza in the hope of spreading his message.

 Saadi Abo Zour, Gaza War 2011: "Samar went to the kitchen to make us tea.
 She never came back.
-I'm still waiting for her" Saadi Abo Zour,28, with his son Ehab and daughter Rawan with their mother's Abaya in the back ground.
+I'm still waiting for her," Saadi Abo Zour,28, with his son Ehab and daughter Rawan with their mother Abaya in the background.
 Saadi's wife (Samar,20) was killed in an air strike that targeted her house in the Al Zaitoun neighborhood.
 Samar suffered a severe head injury before a second air strike targeted the family's house again.
 Her body was found on the doorstep of the neighbors.
 Palestine

 Olivia Pereze, 9/11: “My dad won’t be here at my graduation or to walk me down the aisle at my wedding or even hold my first child.
 He won’t be here at any milestone of my life.
 He was robbed from me and left this gaping hole that I have to mind myself.”
 Anthony Pereze was on the 103rd floor of the north tower when he was killed in the 9/11 attacks.
 His daughter Olivia had just turned ten.
 NYC USA